-At 134°F, Death Valley holds the record for the hottest air temperature ever recorded, it’s no wonder why they call it “Death Valley”.
-Situated east of the Sierra Nevadas and in-between the Great Basin and Mojave deserts, this is truly a land of extremes.
-It’s one of the most extreme environments on earth with an average rainfall of fewer than three inches, and in true Death Valley fashion, some years have actually received none.
-Despite its record droughts, however, a great diversity of life manages to survive in its valley; like an occasional wildflower seen sprouting through the ground, or a hidden lush oasis providing a refuge for wildlife.
-We spent three days exploring the park and enjoyed some of the key attractions, but Death Valley National Park could easily entertain for a full week!
-In this post, I share all of the details of my trip and a complete 3-day Death Valley National Park itinerary.
+At 134°F, Death Valley holds the record for the hottest air temperature ever recorded, so it’s no wonder why they call it “Death Valley”.
+Situated east of the Sierra Nevada and in-between the Great Basin and Mojave deserts, this is truly a land of extremes.
+In fact, Death Valley is one of the most extreme environments on earth with an average rainfall of fewer than three inches, and some years actually receive none!

 Not into camping?
 That’s okay!
-Death Valley is actually a great National Park for non-campers with 4 accommodation options that don’t involve a tent!
-Bearfoot Theory editor, Kim Vawter, recently explored Death Valley with her parents who are in their 60’s and they highly recommend the Furnace Creek Ranch as well as the famous Furnace Creek Inn.
-Read more about non-camping accommodations.
+Death Valley is actually a great National Park for non-campers with 4 accommodation options that don’t involve a tent.
+Former Bearfoot Theory editor, Kim Vawter, explored Death Valley with her parents and they highly recommend the Furnace Creek Ranch as well as the famous Furnace Creek Inn.
+Read more about non-camping accommodations in Death Valley here.

 Don’t Leave Home Without Maps!

 It is very difficult to receive a cell signal from most places in Death Valley.
 Be prepared for this by bringing maps and any other resources you might want to have on hand.
 Make sure to tell a friend when you plan to return from your trip and call to check in with them after you return as well.

 Beat the Heat